leoisiah/fiba_bbgm/README.md

-# README
-Basketball GM rosters for FIBA national teams.
+# Basketball GM rosters for FIBA national teams.

 See https://leoisiah.github.io/fiba_bbgm/ for step-by-step instructions on how to use the rosters.